dema-trading-ai/docs/docs/getting_started/installation/running_docker.md

 ```
 docker run -t --rm -v "$(pwd):/usr/src/engine/output" dematrading/engine:stable init <YOUR_DIRECTORY_NAME>
 ```
-The above snippet creates a new directory called 'dema-engine' and changes the working directory to the folder we just created.
-Notice how a config file, a strategy file and a backtesting folder have been created.
+The above snippet creates a new directory containing a config file, a strategy file and a backtesting folder.
 Those will be used when running the Engine.
+Note that you need to fill in the placeholder `<YOUR_DIRECTORY_NAME>`.

 ## Backtesting
-Once this is done, you're ready to start the first backtest.
+Once the above is done, you're ready to start the first backtest.
 This can be done by running the command below.
 ```
 # Run your first backtest
 docker-compose run --rm dema-engine